mohamuhsin/sleep-debt-calculator/README.md

 #3 Test the function by calling it multiple times and printing the results to the console.

 You can remove the tests when you know your function works.

+#4 Now that you’ve written a function to get the sleep hours for each night, we need to do three things:

+Get the total sleep hours that you actually slept

+Get the ideal sleep hours that you prefer

+Calculate the sleep debt, if any.

+To get the total sleep hours that you actually slept, create a new function named getActualSleepHours that takes no parameters.